luisparravicini/isbn13/README.md

 # ISBN13

-Validation and correct formatting of and ISBN13 number.
+Validation and correct formatting of an ISBN13 number.

 ## Usage

     require 'isbn13'

     ISBN13.format('9789873303111') # => '978-987-33-0311-1'

     ISBN13.valid?('978-987-33-0311-1') # => true
     ISBN13.valid?('9789873303111') # => true

 ## Formatting

-A formatted ISBN13 number consists is on the form: GS1-GROUP-PUBLISHER-ITEM_NUMBER-CHECKSUM.
+A formatted ISBN13 number is on the form: GS1-GROUP-PUBLISHER-ITEM_NUMBER-CHECKSUM.
 The problem is, only GS1 and CHECKSUM has fixed lengths.
 The other components lengths vary according to the ranges assigned by the international/national ISBN agencies.

 So, how can an ISBN13 be properly hyphenated?
-I've found RangeMessage.xml at [http://www.isbn-international.org/page/ranges] containing a list of UCC / Groups prefixes which I've used initially for formatting, but later found some errors hyphenating some isbns from Uruguay.
+I've found RangeMessage.xml at http://www.isbn-international.org/page/ranges containing a list of UCC / Groups prefixes which I've used initially for formatting, but later found some errors hyphenating some isbns from Uruguay.

-Later I've found an [http://www.isbn-international.org/ia/isbncvt](ISBN10 to ISBN13 converter) which have all the ranges defined as arrays in Javascript.
-And that's the data I've used for hyphenate the isbns.
+Later I've found a [ISBN10 to ISBN13 converter](http://www.isbn-international.org/ia/isbncvt) which have all the ranges defined as arrays in Javascript.
+And that's the data I've used to hyphenate the isbns.
 There's a bin/make_isbn_ranges.rb which downloads/parses the page and creates a new data file to be used by the gem.

 ## Author